DucNgn/spotify-search/README.md

 # Spotify Search API

-Simple Spotify API to for searching tracks
+Simple Spotify API for searching tracks

 ## Installation:
 First, create a new file `.secrets.toml` with the content: